gscano/buffer_handle/README.md

 #### Padding

-Since *alignment* may leave some space untouched, it is necessary to fill the rest of the buffer with a default character.
+When resetting a buffer or when alignment leaves some portions untouched, a default character is used to fill the corresponding memory regions.

 #### Case